Replacing Gaussian Processes with Neural Networks in Pulsar Timing Array Inference of the Gravitational-Wave Background: Phenomenological model

 For the phenomenological model, training the GPs on a 2000-point dataset took 140.4 minutes.
 We then used these GPs within the MCMC analysis to generate posterior samples.
 The posterior distribution of the model parameters is presented in Fig.~\ref{fig:mcmc_gp_nn_2k_phenom}.
 These results agree well with the results shown by \hyperlink{cite.Agazie_2023}{Agazie2023} in their Fig.~9 (blue lines for Phenom+Uniform).

 To train the NN on the median values, we used three hidden layers with 8, 16, and 8 neurons, respectively.
-To mitigate overfitting, we applied L2 regularization with regularization parameter 0.001 to all layers.
+A NN hyperparameter selection process used here was similar to the one described in Sec.~\ref{subsub:hyperparam_nn}.
+To mitigate overfitting, we applied L2 regularisation with a regularisation parameter of 0.001 to all layers.
+This hyperparameter was tuned by monitoring overfitting in the validation loss.
 We trained the NN for up to 1000 epochs, using early stopping based on the validation loss with \texttt{patience}=100.
 The minimum validation loss was reached at epoch 853.

 For the NN trained on the standard deviations, we used the same architecture and training setup.
 The minimum validation loss in that case was reached at epoch 424.